 HM Revenue and Customs (HMRC) has successfully dismantled a major cigarette smuggling operation involving eleven men from Bolton.
-The gang masterminded the importation of approximately 150 million illegal cigarettes into the UK, avoiding more than £41 million in tax and excise duties.
+The gang masterminded the importation of approximately 150 million illegal cigarettes into the United Kingdom, evading more than £41 million in tax and excise duties.

-The investigation began in August 2017, when HMRC launched a comprehensive undercover surveillance operation.
-Over several months, officers gathered extensive evidence including photographs, recorded conversations, and documentation of the criminal activities.
+The investigation began in August 2017 when HMRC launched an extensive undercover surveillance operation.
+Over several months, officers gathered evidence by photographing suspects, recording conversations, and monitoring their activities.

 During vehicle checks, authorities seized over 2.5 million illegal cigarettes and nearly £1 million in cash.
-The gang coordinated their smuggling activities through businesses located across Lancashire and Staffordshire, organising deliveries, van swaps, and illicit tobacco exchanges.
-Fifteen recorded deliveries between October 2017 and February 2018 were key to securing convictions in court.
+The gang utilised businesses across Lancashire and Staffordshire to coordinate deliveries, swap vans, and exchange illicit tobacco products.
+A total of fifteen recorded deliveries between October 2017 and February 2018 played a crucial role in securing convictions.

-At Manchester Crown Court, all defendants pleaded guilty during hearings held between 2023 and 2025.
-On 23 April 2026, five ringleaders received custodial sentences exceeding ten years, while the remaining six were given suspended sentences of up to ten years.
+All defendants pleaded guilty during hearings held between 2023 and 2025.
+On 23 April 2026, Manchester Crown Court handed down sentences.
+Five ringleaders received custodial sentences exceeding ten years, while the remaining six were given suspended sentences of up to ten years.

-The sentences for the key individuals are as follows:
+The key players and their sentences are as follows:

 • Amit Patel (Bolton) – 2 years suspended for conspiracy to evade excise duty.